cathxrsis/cathxrsis.github.io/posts/2024-09-04- what-is-arch.md

 : Our model of the environment that allows us to navigate the Environment.

-Then there are the processes, represented as diamonds:
+Then there are the processes:

 **Evolution**